 - how did your team work; and how did the big group work?

-- did you manage to keep your intention and to have an adventure that you wanted to have?
+- did you manage to keep your intention and have the adventure that you wanted to have?

 - what did you learn about yourself and about your way of leading other people?